StevenJL/rucamat/README.md

 ### Options

-You can specify which classes or modules
+You can specify which classes or modules.
+Note these options are used in conjunction (boolean and operator) and returns only results satisfying ALL constraints.

 ```
 rucamat generate --class='ApplicationController'